icabt/icabt/README.md

 <img src="https://github.com/icabt/icabt/blob/main/giphy.gif" width="100%" height="500"/>

 ### Hi there 👋
-Hello, I'm Ismael, a passionate 21-year-old Front-end Developer from Spain, specializing in Full Stack Development.
+Hello, I'm Ismael, a passionate 22-year-old Front-end Developer from Spain, specializing in Full Stack Development.
-With a keen interest in UI/UX Design, I'm currently channeling my skills into an exciting project aimed at promoting rural areas.
+With a keen interest in UI/UX Design, I'm currently channeling my skills into an exciting projec.
 My goal is to blend innovative design with functional programming to create impactful digital solutions.

 ### 🌐 Profiles: